 Pretty much anything.
 From PowerPoint to rap, we’ve seen it.
 We give you a stage, an audience, some booze, and any audio/visual support you need.
-You provide the nerdy awesome.
+You provide the nerdy awesomeness.
 The parameters are:

-* up to ~20 minutes of presentation time
+* up to ~20 minutes of presentation time, but aim for 15.

 Ok, I’m interested.
 What are the first steps?

 For us in Pittsburgh the first step is to reach out to the two co-bosses listed below.
 Let us know you are interested in being a speaker along with a talk subject and a brief summary of who you are.
 If it sounds like a good fit we will ask for a one minute video preview.
 This video can be the first minute of your talk or just a one minute ramble about your subject.
-We’ll be looking for passion and humor primarily.
+We’ll be looking for passion and humor primarily so include a joke or two and show off your personality.
 If everything looks good at that point we’ll let you know and figure out when we can have you on!

 Who are these Nerd Nite co-bosses?